redxdev/DScript/README.md

 DScript
 =======

-DScript is a simple functional (as opposed to imperative) scripting language, made to be embedded within games and other applications.
+DScript is a simple scripting language, made to be embedded within games and other applications.
 It is written in C#.

 Originally, DScript was meant to be a simple console command language with a few extra features, deriving from